gottreu/playing-with-music-with-perl/slidey.md

 # Music::Tension::PlompLevelt
 # Music::Tension::Cope
 ???
-Plomp-Levelt consonance curve calculations based on work by William Sethares and others ("SEE ALSO" for links).
+Plomp-Levelt consonance curve calculations based on work by William Sethares and others.
 None of this will make sense without some grounding in music theory and the referenced papers.

-Cope -
-tension analysis for equal temperament music using the method outlined by David Cope in the text "Computer Models of Musical Creativity"
+Cope - tension analysis for equal temperament music using the method outlined by David Cope in the text "Computer Models of Musical Creativity"
 ---
 # Music::Tension::PlompLevelt
 # Music::Tension::Cope